Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Skating in Rome| ©Jacqueline Poggi

-Did you think ice skating was only available in New York?
-Well, you were wrong.
-In winter, Rome turns white with artificial rinks, making the city an ideal place to spend a fun afternoon with your partner, friends or family.
-Just be careful not to slip!
+In winter Rome turns white thanks to the artificial rinks, which turn the city into an ideal setting for a fun afternoon with your partner, friends or family.

-The ice rinks are usually open from December to February.
-What are the best places to visit in Rome?
+Ice skating rinks are usually open from December to February.
+And these are the facilities I recommend you visit in Rome.

-The Ice Park Village, at the Euroma2 shopping centre
+The Ice Park Village, in the Euroma2 shopping centre

 • Where?
-The ice rink is located next to the Euroma2 shopping centre, at 83, Océano Pacífico Street.
+Next to the Euroma2 shopping centre, at 83 Océano Pacífico Street.

 • Opening hours?
 Monday to Sunday, including public holidays, from 10am to 10pm.